Tunneling into a Luttinger-liquid coupled to acoustic phonons out of equilibrium: First order corrections to conductances

 By explicitly evaluating all matrix elements of \eqref{eq:T} one can show that the infrared(IR) regularized correction to the current reads

 with

 Here $\omega_0=v/\ell$ is the ultraviolet (UV) cut-off, $\epsilon$ is the running IR energy scale, and $V_{mp}=\mu_m-\mu_p$ is voltage between the wires $m$ and $p$.

 We stress that there is no contribution in \eqref{J_full_equation} associated with identical chiralities at both vertices (compare with \eqref{eq:L_simple_1}), despite the fact that the electron-phonon interaction is independent of chirality and formally contains corresponding nonzero matrix elements.
-In terms of ``g-ology'' it just means that forward scattering processes $g_4$ and $\alpha_4$ do not participate in the renormalization of conductances in the dc limit.
+Similarly to standard ``g-ology'', it just means that the forward scattering small-momentum transfer amplitudes of the phonon-mediated and screened Coulomb interactions do not participate in the renormalization of conductances in the dc limit.